-The 2018 Bank of America Chicago Marathon is just around the corner.
-On Sunday, October 7, 2018, more than 40,000 runners will be racing through the streets of Chicago, as they make their way to the finish line of one of the premier running events in the world.
-We encourage you to become part of this city-wide event and join spectators from around the world in cheering on the runners.
-The documents on this page are guides to inform residents, staff and guests of your business or organization on how to best navigate the city on race day, and how to enjoy one of the city’s premier events.
+The 43rd running of the Bank of America Chicago Marathon is just around the corner.
+On Sunday, October 10, 2021, an anticipated 35,000 runners will be racing through the streets of Chicago, as they make their way to the finish line of one of the premier running events in the world.
+We encourage you to become part of this city-wide event and join the spectators in cheering on the runners.
+Please use this guide to inform residents, staff and guests of your business or organization on how to best navigate the city on race day, and how to enjoy one of the city’s premier events.

 Race start times

 7:30 a.m. – Wave 1 Start

 8:00 a.m. – Wave 2 Start

 8:35 a.m. – Wave 3 Start

 The start and finish line areas are both located in Grant Park on Columbus Drive.
 The 26.2-mile course runs through 29 Chicago neighborhoods.
 The route extends north to Sheridan Road, west to Damen Avenue and south to 35th Street.